International Union of Electrical Workers

 The International Union of Electrical Workers (IUE) was a North American labor union representing workers in the electrical manufacturing industry.
-While consistently using the acronym IUE, it took on several full names during its history, originally the International Union of Electrical, Radio and Machine Workers and after 1987, the International Union of Electronic, Electrical, Technical, Salaried, Machine and Furniture Workers.
+While consistently using the acronym IUE, it took on several full names during its history originally the International Union of Electrical, Radio and Machine Workers and after 1987, the International Union of Electronic, Electrical, Technical, Salaried, Machine and Furniture Workers.

 Founding

 The IUE grew out of a dispute in the United Electrical, Radio and Machine Workers of America (UE).
 The UE had been founded in 1936 and was given the first Congress of Industrial Organizations (CIO) charter in 1938.
 As in many of the new CIO unions organized in the 1930s, the membership and leaders of UE included a variety of radicals, including socialists and communists, as well as New Deal liberals and Catholics.
 Concerned about the rise of fascism, these diverse forces put aside differences to form a "Popular Front."
 The UE's first President was James Carey, a follower of Catholic Social teaching, and Secretary-Treasurer Julius Emspak was allied with the Communist Party.

 In 1941, however, the Communist faction moved to take total control and voted Carey out as president.
 Opposition emerged with Socialist and New Deal elements forming "UE Members for Democratic Action", modeled on the liberal, anti-Communist "Americans for Democratic Action."
 The Catholic element worked with the Association of Catholic Trade Unionists.

 Between 1946 and 1949, the so-called "right wing" (as the anti-Communist faction was referred to) led an effort to win back leadership of the UE.
 While the anti-Communists built support, with the expulsion of the UE from the CIO in 1949, a new tactic was used of forming a new union – the IUE – with Carey as its leader.
 With the support of the CIO, over 300,000 former UE members joined the IUE in its first three years.
 While academics debate whether to call it union raids, the IUE relied on NLRB elections to determine which union had the right to represent workers.
-By the mid-1950s, the IUE had easily overtaken the UE as the dominate union in electrical manufacturing.
+By the mid-1950s, the IUE had easily overtaken the UE as the dominant union in electrical manufacturing.